johnchower/rtemplate/README.md

 ## Making your own analysis

-Download this repository and rename the top level directory to the name of your project.
-Change the `projname` variable at the top of the Makefile, to match the name of the directory containing the project.
+Download this repository and rename the top-level directory to the name of your project.
+Change the `projname` variable at the top of the Makefile, to match the name of the top-level directory.
 Also, change the `projname` variable in `misc/example_munge.r`.
 This won't affect the functioning of the code when run in batch mode, but it's useful for running code interactively.